patching...

 Preschoolers Can Be Taught 911

-Shannon Sandahl, a licensed social worker who works with children and adolescents at the Everest Institute in Urbandale, said young children are capable of dialing 911 or following other simple safety rules if parents calmly and consistently reinforce those things with them.
+Shannon Sandahl, a licensed social worker who works with children and adolescents at the in Urbandale, said young children are capable of dialing 911 or following other simple safety rules if parents calmly and consistently reinforce those things with them.

 Parents can begin teaching basic safety rules of the house when the child is 2 or 3.
 Start teaching a child his or her address at ages 3 or 4.
 Most children will know their address by the time they are 5 or 6.